hypercerts-org/hypercerts/contracts/docs/HypercertMinter.md

 Register a claim and the whitelist for minting token(s) belonging to that claim

-*Calls SemiFungible1155 to store the claim referenced in `uri` with amount of `units`Calls AlloslistMinter to store the `merkleRoot` as proof to authorize claims*
+*Calls SemiFungible1155 to store the claim referenced in `uri` with amount of `units`Calls AllowlistMinter to store the `merkleRoot` as proof to authorize claims*

 #### Parameters